compops/barx-sysid2018/README.md

 chmod +x extract_results_from_docker_container.sh
 ./extract_results_from_docker_container.sh
 ```
-which will extract the results and put them into `results/`.
+which will extract the results and put them into the current folder.

-The plots in the paper can then be replicated using the JSON files from the run of the Docker file.
-Please place these in the results folder from a cloned version of this repository and then run the code in `r/` to create the pdf files.
+## R code
+This code is used to generate diagnostic plot as well as plots and table for the paper.
+See the `README.md` file for more information.

+## Binaries and results from simulations
+The data generated from each run of the proposed method takes up a lot of space.
+Therefore the generated data cannot be easily distributed via GitHub.
+Please contact the authors if you would like to receive a copy of the out from the simulations.
+Otherwise, you should be able to reproduce all runs yourself within a few hours by running the Docker container.

+## License
+This source code is distributed under the MIT license.
+See the file `LICENSE` for more information.